NiborGnu/dungeon-text-game/README.md

 **Solved bugs**

 1. Function difficulty did not work
     *Solutions:* add "()" after lower in the input line: "input('>').lower"()"".

-2. Game did not find player value
+2. The Game did not find player value
     *Solutions:* moved "player_name = get_player_name(), player_hp = difficulty(), player = Player(player_name, player_hp)" to main_game function so it was called in the right order.

 3. Error in code from diceroll.py
     *Solutions:* deleted 4 spaces so "print(f"""Lets [roll] the dice and kill the {monster.name}, or to end the game [Restart]/[Quit]\n""")" was on the right line.

 4. Restart function did not work correctly code line: "os.execl(sys.executable, os.path.abspath("run.py"), *sys.argv)"
     *Solutions:* change the line "os.path.abspath("run.py")" to "sys.executable".
 Bugg came because simple_term_menu and os/sys inteference with each other somehow.

-**Unsolved buggs**
+**Unsolved bugs**

-- No unsolved buggs
+- No unsolved bugs

 ---

 ## Testing

-Please refer to the [TESTING.md](TESTING.md) file for all test related documentation.
+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

 ---